UofGAnalytics/build-coursework/readme.md

 rmarkdown --pythonBin="/opt/homebrew/bin/python3"
 ```

 Once complete, you will find a `build` folder in beside the `course.yaml` file, with the .html and/or .pdf files inside.
-You can open the .html files with a browser such as Chrome or Firefox.
+You can open the .html files with a web browser such as Chrome or Firefox.

 > Each time you re-run the command (press the up arrow and enter to quickly re-run your previous command in the terminal) the previous file(s) will be overwritten, and you can refresh your browser window to see the changes.